noagonzale38/docs/src/dashboard/reaction-panels.md

 - _File path MUST end in .png - easy trick is to send the image as a message in a discord channel, then right click the message and choose "Copy Link."
 Paste link into the input._

 ## Completion
-Once the reaction panel has been configured, click `Submit` and the panel will be created in the server.
+Once the ticket panel has been configured, click `Submit` and the panel will be created in the server.
 A success message should be shown in the bottom right hand corner of the screen if successful, or an appropriate error message if there was a mistake:

 ![Success](../img/panel_success.webp)

 - If any fields are left blank, the default values will be used.

 ## Editing
-Reaction panels can be edited at a later date.
+Ticket panels can be edited at a later date.
 Simply click the `Edit` button in the list of panels and the editing modal will be opened:
 ![Panel edit](../img/panel_edit.webp)

-A panel can also be deleted by clicking the `Delete` button, or deleting the message containing the panel in Discord.
-If only the message in Discord is deleted, the panel will continue to exist on the Web Dashboard and can be resubmitted to Discord if needed, by clicking the `Resend` button.
 A panel can also be deleted by clicking the `Delete` button, or deleting the message containing the panel in Discord.
 If only the message in Discord is deleted, the panel will continue to exist on the Web Dashboard and can be resubmitted to Discord if needed, by clicking the `Resend` button.